Jamesredux/jscalculator/README.md

 EXTRA CREDIT: Add a "backspace" button, so the user can undo if they click the wrong number.
 EXTRA CREDIT: Add keyboard support!
 Student Solutions

+Done basic calculator
+can string operators eg 2 + 2 * 3 / 6
+can toggle negative and positive numbers all clear button can use keyboard keys.

+to do backspace function and css styling layout